benafrec/gameframwork/README.md

 # gameframwork
-a game  framwork for Unity2/3D
+a game sever framwork for majhong